Policies of the St. Petersburg Library System

 Read our complete Computer Access policy.

 All libraries in the St. Petersburg Library System have meeting rooms available at no charge for non-profit organizations engaging in library related activities or in educational, cultural, intellectual, charitable, and/or community related activities.
-Library meeting rooms are reserved on a first-come, first-served basis by filling out an Application for Use of Meeting Room Space and returning the completed form to the library where you wish to hold your meeting.
+Library meeting rooms are reserved on a first-come, first-served basis by filling out an Application for Use of Meeting Room Space.
 Be sure to include the full name, address, and phone number of a contact person as well as the signature of the responsible party.
 Information about all of our libraries including address, phone number, and hours can be found here.
 Please call the library for specific information about the available facilities.

 Read our complete Policy for Use of Library Conference Rooms and Auditoriums.